How to Detect Colon Cancer on Time

-It is very disturbing to know that people apparently look and feel very healthy but suddenly during a routine check up, they find out that they are suffering from terrible colon cancer that is very advanced, and they find themselves suddenly faced with a fight that they weren’t prepared for.
+It’s very disturbing to know that people apparently look and feel very healthy but suddenly during a routine check up, they find out that they’re suffering from terrible colon cancer that’s very advanced; they find themselves suddenly faced with a fight they weren’t prepared for.

-That is one of the reasons why there are so many recommendations for its prevention.
-Also, it is important to be cautious of the warning signs your body sends you if there is some problem or symptom that appears when something is not going right.
+That is one of the reasons why there are so many recommendations to prevent colon cancer.
+It’s also important to be cautious of the warning signs your body sends when there’s a problem.
 You should pay proper attention to these signals and not ignore any of them for any reason.

-It is truly terrible that cancer colon doesn’t show any specific symptoms.
-On the contrary, it tends to show some symptoms that can be confused with much more benign and normal problems, like the presence of blood in stools.
+It’s truly terrible that colon cancer doesn’t show any specific symptoms.
+On the contrary, it tends to show some symptoms that people may confuse with much more benign and normal problems, like the presence of stool blood.

 Most people blame this situation on being recently diagnosed with hemorrhoids and don’t worry when there’s blood once in awhile after going to the bathroom.
 But they shouldn’t react like that.

 On the contrary, this is the best time to do a professional exam in which doctors will do advanced studies.
 They could perform a colonoscopy to see if it really is a hemorrhoid or something much more serious.

 Another very important symptom to keep in mind is a change in defecation.
 Sometimes you may be constipated and then have diarrhea the next minute.

 You also have to pay attention to any changes in how your stools look.
 For example, when they become skinnier than normal.
 Also, watch out if you feel like you still have to defecate even after using the bathroom.